Adelaide City FC: Origins and early years

 The club was founded in a back room of the Bailetti sports store on Hindley Street, Adelaide by the shop's owner Mario Bailetti and a small group of former members of a club called Savoia.
-Supported primarily by members of the city's Italian community, the club was originally called Juventus after the Italian club from 1946 and subsequently renamed Adelaide Juventus in 1960.
+Supported primarily by members of the city's Italian community, the club was originally called Juventus after the Italian club in 1946 and subsequently renamed Adelaide Juventus in 1960.
 Bailetti served as chairman for the first 14 years of the club's existence and, after also serving in senior executive roles with the South Australian Soccer Federation, later had the western grandstand of Hindmarsh Stadium named in his honour.

 Juventus began life in the second division of South Australian soccer, winning promotion at its first attempt.
 However, Juventus was relegated straight back to the second tier in 1947, where it remained for another two years.
 In 1949, Juventus was promoted again and it has remained at the highest level of South Australian soccer ever since, save for several seasons during the club's National Soccer League stint.
 Early star players included Italian post-war migrant Fulvio Pagani, a fullback who was also selected for the Australian national team.

 The first of many state championships arrived in 1953.
 This was followed by another five titles before the end of the 1950s including an unprecedented four in-a-row between 1956 and 1959.
-Between 1953 and 1959, the club won 106 of 127 games and six of seven championships it contested.
+Between 1953 and 1959, the club won 106 of 127 games and six of the seven championships it contested.
 An additional three South Australian championships were won in the 1960s and three more titles were won in the 1970s up until 1976.
 The club's original home was Kensington Oval, Adelaide, then known as Olympic Sports Field.

 During the club's formative years, there were already signs of its potential on the national stage.
 Adelaide Juventus competed in the inaugural Australia Cup in 1962, finishing third in the national knockout tournament.
 Its cup run produced wins over eventual national league rivals, Brisbane Azzurri and Sydney Hakoah, before it was denied a place in the final courtesy of a 3–0 loss to St George Budapest in front of 5000 spectators at Hindmarsh Stadium.
 Juventus reached the semi-finals of the Australia Cup again in 1963, this time having its final hopes dashed by eventual champion Port Melbourne Slavia.
 The club competed in all but the last edition of the tournament in 1968 but never again progressed beyond the quarter-finals.